File your taxes for Free with TurboTax Free Edition and get maximum refund guaranteed now.

-Annual Fee applies to Health Insurance providers: The annual flat fee for the health insurance industry, which is $8 billion for 2014, will be allocated based on the health care provider’s market.
+Annual Fee applies to Health Insurance providers: The annual flat fee for the health insurance industry, which was $8 billion last year will be allocated based on the health care provider’s market.
 The fee is not applicable to those companies whose net premium is $25 million or less.

 Reduced Threshold for Schedule UTP: For the year of 2015, the total asset threshold for filing Schedule UTP falls to $10 million from $50 million.
 Certain corporations must report on Schedule UTP (Uncertain Tax Positions Statement) if either, the corporation has recorded a reserve with its tax position for U.S. federal income tax in audited financial statements, or the corporation did not record a reserve because it expects to litigate the position.

 FATCA Implementation: Chapter 4 of the Code requires withholding of 30% of certain payments to a Foreign Financial Institution (FFI) unless there is an agreement between the IRS and the FFI to report certain information regarding U.S. accounts.
 FFI are also required to report payments made under FATCA and electronically file forms 1042-S.